MatrixAINetwork/MATRIX_docs/ENGLISH_DOCS/MATRIX_User_guide/Matrix Node Deployment Guide.md

 Upon the window prompt, you will be asked to set a password (which should contain upper-case letter[s], lower-case letter[s], number[s] and special character[s])

-Step 5: Start gman
+Step 5: Copy your keystore file to folder keystore which is generated at Step 2 (/chaindata/keystore) Step 6: Start gman

     gman --datadir chaindata  --networkid 1 --debug --verbosity 5  --manAddress  MAN.2skMrkoEkecKjJLPz6qTdi8B3NgjU --entrust entrust.json --gcmode archive --outputinfo 1 --syncmode full

-In this step, you will need to input the password set in step 5.
+In this step, you will need to input the password set in step 4.

-Step 8: Open another window, Run "Attach":
+Step 7: Open another window, Run "Attach":

     gman attach ipc:\\.\pipe\gman.ipc